Data Breez collects

 Breez uses cookies and similar session storage to keep you signed in and to protect authentication flows.

-Breez also records privacy-safe product analytics for launch and reliability work, such as page views, CTA clicks, auth outcomes, and performance or friction signals.
-These analytics are designed to avoid raw share tokens, calendar event contents, and direct personal details in event properties.
+Breez records privacy-safe product analytics and latency metrics for launch and reliability work, such as page views, auth outcomes, linked-calendar setup, public-view interactions, performance, and friction signals.
+These analytics are designed to avoid raw public tokens, calendar event contents, and direct personal details in event properties.

 Privacy questions and deletion requests